 Mr. Silvers is a former chief executive officer and director of a public company and FDIC-insured bank.
-He brings to our Board extensive knowledge of domestic lending to small and midsize businesses.
+He brings to the Board extensive knowledge of domestic lending to small and midsize businesses.
 From his experience as the current chief executive officer of a commercial finance company, Mr. Silvers will provide the Board with specialized expertise in U.S. government guaranteed lending.
-His government and regulatory experience, garnered through his roles as a member of important advisory committees, councils and boards of directors relevant to our business, complements the Board's oversight of our company and will enhance its ability to manage and direct our affairs.
+His government and regulatory experience, garnered through his roles as a member of important advisory committees, councils and boards of directors relevant to the Company's business, complements the Board's oversight of our company and will enhance its ability to manage and direct the Company's affairs.